$S^{\top\!}S$-SVD via Sketching and the Nearest $S^{\top\!}S$-orthogonal Matrix: The nearest - orthogonal matrix

 \begin{proposition} Let $P$ solve (\ref{eq:main}), and let $T$ solve (\ref{eq:main0}) in the 2-norm.
 With the previous notation, with high probability it holds

 \end{proposition}

 \begin{proof} Let $Q_P$ be the orthogonal factor of the polar decomposition of $P$.
 Then

-where in the last inequality, (\ref{eqn:PQnorm}) was used.
+where, in the last inequality, (\ref{eqn:PQnorm}) was used.
 This gives the left-hand side bound.
-To obtain the right-hand side bound, let $Q_T$ be the $S^\T S$-orthogonal factor of the $S^\T S$-polar decomposition of $T$.
+To obtain the bound on the right side, let $Q_T$ be the $S^\T S$-orthogonal factor of the $S^\T S$-polar decomposition of $T$.
 Then

 where in the last inequality, (\ref{eqn:TQnorm}) was used.